cinnData/PythonBootcamp/[PY-04] Python data containers.md

 Out[7]: 'Haaland'
 ```

 Sublists can be extracted with an interval of indexes, in the same way as we extract substrings from a string.
-Here, this is called **slicing**.
+This is called **slicing a list**.
 Some examples follow.

 ```
 In [8]: mylist[1:3]